lbaribeau/los-helper/README.md

-# LOSHelper
+# los-helper

-LOSHelper is a python script meant to automate certain aspects of mudding.
+los-helper is a python script meant to automate certain aspects of mudding.

 ## Installation